danschmidt5189/lbrs-rest/README.md

 }
 ```

+It relies on resources to convert themselves to different string representations
+and also to know what conversions are valid.
+It delegates to other classes to
+determine what type the request wants to receive and then tries to return the
+resource in that format.

 ### MIME / Format

 The MIME and Format classes represent information about the type of string data.

 A MIME type is an HTTP Content-Type, e.g. "application/json".

-A Format is a shorthand
-reference to a specific MIME type.
-A format corresponds to a single MIME type, however
+A Format is a shorthand reference to a specific MIME type.
+A format corresponds
-a MIME type may correspond to multiple Formats.
+to a single MIME type, however a MIME type may correspond to multiple Formats.

+These classes are proposed mainly as helpers, and to negotiate conversion between
+formats and MIME types.